 - Elevated serum LDH level

-- Eastern Cooperative Oncology Group (ECOG) performance status
+- Eastern Cooperative Oncology Group (ECOG) performance status score of 2-4

 Risk groups.
 The number of risk factors a person has determines the IPI risk group they are in.
 This helps predict his or her risk of relapse.
 Each point represents some level of increased risk for disease relapse.
 The following risk categories and corresponding point totals are for patients greater than 60 years: